nischay-dhiman/zoom-ruby/readme.md

 ```

+Frfom here you will be redirected to a path in rails engine which will handle the call joining and getting signature for you.

-Here are the screenshots of after joining the meeting from Browser
+Screenshots of after joining the meeting from Browser will be uploaded soon

-You can refer to Zoom Web sdk for more information
+You can refer to Zoom official website for more information

 ## Development